jerry9871/CausalLinkSim/README.md

 As the model fundaments, I choose:

 - **relationality** Every entity manifests its existence by exchanging information with other entities.
-Three-dimensional space emerges from the causal coupling between entities and is the observable metric emerging from the NxN causal link network.
+Three-dimensional space emerges from the causal coupling between entities and comes out of the observable metric emerging from the NxN causal link network.
 Time is a local phenomenon and a **complementary metric**, necessary to define update continuity in causal propagation.
-- **causality** Each entity constatnly receives discrete information from coupled entities (at a constant "speed", perceived as local time accumulation, in its own reference frame), actualizes itself and then broadcasts its actualized state towards other coupled entities.
+- **causality** Each entity receives stream of (discrete) information from coupled entities (at a constant "speed", perceived as local time accumulation, in its own reference frame), actualizes itself and then broadcasts its actualized state towards other coupled entities.

+The simulation is built around **causal links** between entities.
+I define the causal link is an unilateral coupling relation along which the interaction propagates.
+An aggregate of all adjacent causal links will be called the **light cone**.
+An entity, or a **particle** is a potentiality, that manifests itself into physical existence through interaction.
 Resulting philosophical disputes of mainstream representation:

-- **Time is not a dimension**, but a local metric necessary to define update continuity in causal propagation.
+- **Matter doesn't just curve space**, but relationship between matter and space is fully reciprocal.
+Although representing spacetime as an independent void is and always has been extremely methodologically sucessful, it also roots the platora of paradoxes and misunderstandings.
+To avoid those problems, I choose to view space as a metric defining relationship between constituents of matter and energy, therefore: no matter (energy) -> no space, and vice versa.
+Inertia and gravity are complementary and Flat Minkowski space-time far from heavy object is to be falsified.
 - **The "field" is a mathematical construct**, not ontologically grounded.
+A "field" of any kind requires a reference frame and a metric in spacetime.
+I am reversing the order, and state that the field descriptions (requiring an objective metrics) and their reference frames are emergent.
 It is defined as a potentiality for interaction and it's prevalent usage in current physics yields to confusions, as no other existential proof of a "field" has been shown other than through potentiality for interaction, therefore, not granting any more ontological grounding to the field than to my causal link.
 - **Block universe in GR is a mathematical construct**, not ontologically grounded.
 The future and past does not exist simultaneously, neither the observer-dependent 'slice of simultaneity' does.
-Space and time manifests itself locally, as a present moment - result of evolution of the causal, informational influence aggregates for every coupled entity.
+Space and time manifests itself locally, as a present moment - result of evolution of the causal, informational influence aggregates for every coupled entity. **Time is not a dimension, but a local metric necessary to define update continuity in causal propagation.**

-The simulation is built by replacing **fields** in physics with **causal links**.
-A "field" of any kind requires its own, usually independent reference frame and a metric in spacetime.
-I am reversing the order, and state that the field descriptions (requiring an objective metrics) and their reference frames are emergent.
-I define the causal link is an unilateral coupling relation along which the interaction propagates.
-An aggregate of all adjacent causal links will be called the **light cone**.
-An entity, or a **particle** is a potentiality, that manifests itself into physical existence.

 ## Expected outcomes (wish list)

 In the following sections, I will describe the expected simulation outcomes within different physical contextes.
 The list is not exhaustive and I am open to any suggestions.
 Everything is written from hands-on engineer's perspective, so please excuse me if I am using improper terminology, mixing things up or minsunderstanding some of the concepts.

-### Must have: ELECTROMAGNETISM and SPECIAL RELATIVITY
+### Must have: ELECTROMAGNETISM and SPECIAL RELATIVITY\*\*

 - Electrostatic force is a (quasi-fundamental) property of the particle and its charge (Gauss's law) and the action quanta are distributed across causal links (my claim).
 - Length contraction is emergent phenomena observed within the massive particles and their causal interactions, due to the advanced/retarded interaction delivery along the causal links.